TosbackCgusBridge-Bot/CGUs-versions/Groupspaces/Terms of Service.md

 "**Third Party Software**" means software that is licensed to you by third parties.

 "**Third Party Payment Providers**" refers to third party software for collecting payments online.
-As of July 9th 2011 the third party payment providers that can be used with GroupSpaces are PayPal, Google Checkout and WePay.
+As of February 16th 2014 the third party payment provider that can be used with GroupSpaces is PayPal.

 "**Users**" are all end users of the GroupSpaces Platform, and include you, any unregistered users, all GroupSpaces Members, all Group Members, and all Group Managers.